Nashville-Public-Library/bedework-docs/docs/add-events/description.md

 Avoid using acronyms or jargon that are unfamiliar to the general public.
 Spell out "NPL."

+Do not include phone numbers for branch library.
+Phone is displayed when you choose a contact.
+This is redundant and risks typos.

 Refer to the [NPL Style Guide](https://docs.google.com/document/d/1GEg7vq-WWuBhZaVDM39cERYrDljqLXI5CUQngT1d694/edit?usp=sharing) for writing style rules governing all library communications.

 ## Required Content